Kernix13/rural-homestead/Realtor-notes.md

 - Next would be a custom classic theme which would take much more time
 - Lastly would be a custom block theme.
 This would be my preferred theme, however, I never finished learning how to build a block theme.
 Once I settle into my new home, this is exactly what I will do.

-> "_best free wordpress theme for real estate website_"
+> "_best free wordpress theme for real estate website_" - make sure they are block themes or just go with _Frost_

 - Check out: https://medium.com/@Don_Peno/20-top-free-real-estate-wordpress-themes-133f0f3cee1c
 - Check this page too: https://wpthemego.com/best-real-estate-wordpress-themes/